-3. Symbol used in illustration
+Symbol used in illustration

 Symbols included in illustrations refer to measurements or procedures.
 Before diagnosing a problem, familiarize yourself with each symbol.
-Refer to GI-13, "CONNECTOR SYMBOLS" and GI-11, "KEY TO SYMBOLS SIGNIFYING MEASUREMENTS OR PROCEDURES".
+Refer to "Connector Symbols" in GI Section and "KEY TO SYMBOLS SIGNIFYING MEASUREMENTS OR PROCEDURES" below.

 4. Action items